syncfusion-content/flutter-docs/Flutter/DateRangePicker/getting-started.md

 {% endtabs %}

 ## Initial display date
-You can change the initial display date of date range picker by using the [initialDisplayDate](https://pub.dev/documentation/syncfusion_flutter_datepicker/latest/datepicker/SfDateRangePicker/initialDisplayDate.html) property, which displays the `DateRangePicker` based on the given date time.
+You can set the initial display date of date range picker by using the [initialDisplayDate](https://pub.dev/documentation/syncfusion_flutter_datepicker/latest/datepicker/SfDateRangePicker/initialDisplayDate.html) property, which displays the `DateRangePicker` based on the given date time.
 By default, current date will be set as `initialDisplayDate`.
 {% tabs %}

 {% highlight Dart %}